stratosphereips/feel_project/README.md

 # Related projects

-This project is part of [StratosphereLinuxIPS](https://github.com/stratosphereips/StratosphereLinuxIPS)
+This project is now a submodule of [StratosphereLinuxIPS](https://github.com/stratosphereips/StratosphereLinuxIPS)